SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/03-Props.md

 # Component Props

 **props** is short for **properties**.

 Every component in React has properties.

 Props are passed from the **parent** to the **children**.

 Props are immutable.

-A parent cannot change its own properties but it is possible to create new ones and pass them to the child.
+A parent cannot change their own properties but it is possible to create new ones and pass them to the child.

-There is no limit to the to the amount of nested components that we can have.
+There is no limit to the number of nested components that we can have.

 [/slide]